Bridging Gaps in Natural Language Processing for Yor\`ub\'a: A Systematic Review of a Decade of Progress and Prospects: Results and Interpretations

-\textbf{Antenatal Orientation Speech Dataset}: This dataset contains multilingual speech datasets in English, Nigerian Pidgin English, and Yor\`{u}b\'{a} languages, basically for antenatal orientation in Nigeria, being the main geographical source of the languages.
+\textbf{Antenatal Orientation Speech Dataset}: This dataset comprises multilingual speech samples in English, Nigerian Pidgin English, and Yor\`{u}b\'{a} languages, primarily for antenatal health education in Nigeria, which is the primary geographical source of these languages.
 The dataset \cite{antenatal} is composed of a word count of $2,639$ for English, $3,202$ for Yor\`{u}b\'{a}, and $2,521$ for Pidgin.
-Moreover, the corresponding speech datasets had $59,880$ seconds for English, $70,380$ seconds for Yor\`{u}b\'{a}, and $69,840$ seconds for Pidgin, both showing a dominant percentage for Yor\`{u}b\'{a} language.
+Moreover, the corresponding speech datasets had $59,880$ seconds for English, $70,380$ seconds for Yor\`{u}b\'{a}, and $69,840$ seconds for Pidgin, both showing a dominant percentage for the Yor\`{u}b\'{a} language.
 The size of the speech datasets was $15.6$ KB for English, $17.9$ KB for Yor\`{u}b\'{a}, and $18.3$ KB for Pidgin.
-This dataset will be valuable for antenatal orientation in Nigeria and contribute to the currently low-resource status of Yor\`{u}b\'{a} language by improving its availability for NLP tasks.\\
+This dataset will be valuable for antenatal orientation in Nigeria and contribute to the currently low-resource status of Yor\`{u}b\'{a} language by improving its availability for NLP tasks.

 \textbf{BibleTTS}: BibleTTS \cite{bibletts} is an open speech multilingual dataset containing ten languages of sub-Saharan Africa, viz: Akuapem Twi, Asante Twi, Chichewa, Ewe, Hausa, Kikuyu, Lingala, Luganda, Luo, and Yor\`{u}b\'{a}.
-The corpus emanates from Bible recordings provided by the Open-Bible project of Biblica and contains high-quality $48kHz$ studio recordings for single speakers, with up to $86$ hours of data per language.
-Furthermore, TTS models were developed by leveraging the dataset, which ascertains its usability and quality for speech synthesis.
-The dataset is openly available for commercial and non-commercial use as it's licensed CC-BY-SA License, promoting accessibility and further research in text-to-speech for Yor\`{u}b\'{a}, among other languages captured. \\
+The corpus emanates from Bible recordings provided by the Open-Bible project of Biblica and contains high-quality studio recordings for single speakers, with up to $86$ hours of data per language.
+Furthermore, TTS models were developed by leveraging the dataset, which ascertains their usability and quality for speech synthesis.
+The dataset is openly available for commercial and non-commercial use as it is licensed under the CC-BY-SA License, promoting accessibility and further research in text-to-speech for Yor\`{u}b\'{a}, among other languages captured. \\

 \textbf{CIRAL}: CIRAL\cite{adeyemi2024_ciral} presents a cross-lingual information retrieval (CLIR) in four languages---Hausa, Somali, Swahili, and Yor\`{u}b\'{a}---with great emphasis on Yor\`{u}b\'{a} language.
 The corpus comprises over $2.5$ million in passages curated from indigenous African websites.
 The data annotation involved native speakers annotating over $1,600$ queries and $30,000$ binary relevance judgments, ensuring high-quality data for evaluation.
 Furthermore, reproducible baselines involving translation-based and embedding-based CLIR were further developed to support empirical analysis for related tasks.
 The dataset is relevant for retrieving relevant documents or passages in one language, e.g., Hausa, Swahili, Yor\`{u}b\'{a}, or Somali, based on queries expressed in another language. \\